itsandrewhong/pizza-api-service/README.md

 ## User Authentication
 This application uses:
-1. `bcrypt` algorithm to hash and salt the passwords,
+1. `bcrypt` algorithm to hash and salt the customer's password
-2. `jwt-go` to create a token and sign it with secret key and verify the token with public key instead of sessions for authentication (Created token is valid for 24 hours),
+2. `jwt-go` to implement a stateless authentication; create a token, sign it with the server's secret key (token is valid for 24 hours), and validate/verify the token,
 3. `go-guardian` to authenticate requests and cache the authentication decisions

 ## App Dependencies
 1. `mux` - Gorilla Mux router, used to create complex routing and managing requests
 2. `pq` - PostgreSQL driver, used to store the data
 3. `ozzo-validation` - Input validation, used to validate the user input (phone number, name, etc.)
-4. `go-guardian` - Used to create a simple API authentication
+4. `go-guardian` - A simple API authentication
 5. `jwt-go` - Used to create and verify the token
 6. `bcrypt` - Used to encrypt (hash and salt) the user password

 ## File Structure
 * `main.go`: Initializes DB connection and Runs the application.
-* `app.go`: Contains the API business logic, definition to connect app with the DB, and definition to run the application.
+* `app.go`: Contains routes, definition to connect app with the DB, and definition to run the application.
+* `handler.go`: Contains the API business logic.
 * `model.go`: Setup structs to connect Golang with DB(Postgres) and interacts with the Database.
+* `authHandler.go`: Contains the functions to create, validate, and verify a token.
+* `helper.go`: Contains the helper functions that support the application.

-# Example) Test the application via cURL commands
+# Test the application via cURL commands
 - ***NOTE: The application is hosted on Heroku (free-tier).
 The DB will sleep after a half hour of inactivity, and it causes a delay of a few seconds for the first request upon waking.***

+# CHANGE IN PROGRESS